bonschorno/bonschorno/README.md

 🌳

 Since I work a lot with survey data and some tasks are pretty repetitive, I wrote a package to simplify the process as much as possible.
 You can find it [here](https://github.com/bonschorno/sep).
-And if you are interested in setting up conjoint analyses in Qualtrics, this guide [here](https://github.com/bonschorno/conjoint_excel)can help you.
+And if you are interested in setting up conjoint analyses in Qualtrics, this guide [here](https://github.com/bonschorno/conjoint_excel) can help you.

 📊 📈

 Every now and then, I try my hand at data visualisations as part of the #TidyTuesday initiative.
-My tiny portfolio can be found [here](https://github.com/bonschorno/TidyTuesday).
+My tiny portfolio can be found [here](https://github.com/bonschorno/TidyTuesday/tree/master/plots).